AdvanceYourIT/NinjaOne-API-Examples/Policies/Export Ninja Policy Structure/Get-NinjaPolicyStructure.md

 - **Customization:**
   - The script can be modified to change the output format or to include additional data as needed.
 Ensure you understand the script's functionality before making changes.

-- **Support:**
-  - For assistance or to report issues, refer to the source repository or contact NinjaOne support.